-Homes are oftentimes priced too high, causing them to remain on the market for too long and face multiple price reductions.
+Sellers oftentimes price their homes too high, causing them to remain on the market for too long and face multiple price reductions.
 While many buyers may assume that something is wrong with such a home, that’s not always the case, giving you a great opportunity to negotiate the cost, terms, and contingencies.

 5. How Much Have Neighboring Homes Sold For?

 The neighborhood a home is in plays a big role in determining its price — especially in Seattle.
 Your realtor should reference the listing data for comparable homes in the area that are on the market now and have sold in the past six months.
-This information will show you whether the home you’re considering buying is decently priced.
+This information will show you whether the home you’re considering buying is a fair price.

-If the home appears to be overpriced, you might consider making a lower offer.
+If the home appears to be too expensive, you might consider making a lower offer.